becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 `mos.yml`

-This is the mos definition file used for building your project, it contains references to the libraries you use and about your target platform etc. You can open the file and check it out if you like but we  did the setup for you.
+This is the mos definition file used for building your project, it contains references to the libraries you use and information about your target platform etc. You can open the file and check it out if you like but we did the setup for you.

 `./fs/init.js`